We Respect Your Privacy

 Please note that by visiting TIAP’s website, you are accepting the practices described in this Policy.

 TIAP will continue to review the Policy to ensure that it is relevant and remains current with changing laws, regulations and technologies, and reserves the right to change this Policy at any time.
-Our Policy will be kept up to date and clearly posted on the Site, and will be current as of the “Last modified date” set out above.
+Our Policy will be kept up to date and clearly posted on the Site, and will be current as of the “Last modified date” set out below.

 However, while the Policy may change, TIAP will treat your personal information in a manner consistent with the Policy under which it was collected, unless TIAP has your consent to treat it differently.

 Personal information is any information about an identifiable person.

 What personal information does TIAP collect and how is it used?